 After clicking “Add .ZIP libary“, you’ll need to find your way back to the LongMill Firmware folder that you were already at before and select the grbl.zip file (shown in the picture).
 Click “Open” to add this GRBL library to the Arduino program.

 Upload the firmware by clicking on the upload button on the top left corner.
 It can take a minute or two for the firmware to finish uploading.
-Once completed you should see “Done uploading” in the turquoise bar as the bottom to let you know that the firmware has been uploaded.
+Once completed you should see “Done uploading” in the turquoise bar as the bottom to let you know that the firmware has successfully been uploaded.

 You can check if your firmware has been correctly installed by going to Tools > Serial Monitor.
 This will open a window to show the console output of the Arduino.
 If your output looks garbled, make sure to set your baud rate to 115200.
 As you can see, the output shows the firmware version and build date.